Grades and Grading

 Institutional cumulative grade-point average is calculated by dividing the total number of honor points earned at NDSU by the total number of credit hours in which honor points were recorded, including grades of 'F'.
 NDSU GPA calculations do not include developmental coursework, which does not count toward the graduation requirements.
 Coursework/grades accepted in transfer by NDSU are not included in the institutional cumulative GPA, and are not used in calculations for determining academic standing with the University.
 Refer also to Pass/Fail Grading and Repeated Courses.

-Pass-fail grading is available in any given course; however, the pass/fail option may not be used for courses taken to meet general education requirements, unless the course is only offered pass/fail.
+Pass-fail grading is available for undergraduate courses; however, the pass/fail option may not be used for courses taken to meet general education requirements, unless the course is only offered pass/fail.
 Students are advised to check degree-program restrictions regarding acceptance of pass/fail credits.
 Pass/Fail Option Request forms may be acquired online.
 Forms must be signed by the student's adviser.
 Pass/fail policies include the following:

 - Approval for the pass/fail option must be filed in the Office of Registration and Records by the published pass/fail deadline of the semester.
 Variable length and summer courses have prorated deadlines according to actual course length.
-Contact the Office of Registration and Records for specific information regarding variable length and summer course deadlines.
+Review the online dates and deadline schedule for specific information regarding variable length and summer course deadlines.

-- Once a pass/fail request has been approved and filed, it may not be changed back to a regular grade.
+- Once a pass/fail request has been submitted and processes, it may not be changed back to a regular letter grade.

 - A grade of 'P' is without honor points and is not included in the grade-point computation; however, a grade of 'F' is included in the grade-point computation.